CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

 You should initialize the plugin on an Android Application class if you don't have one on your project, should create an application class.
-Then call **FirebasePushNotificationManager.Initialize** method.
+Then call **FirebasePushNotificationManager.Initialize** method on OnCreate.
 ```csharp

     [Application]